 Tell me more about Letheringham Water Mill

-Relax in one of the five super-stylish cottages, all of which have been individually designed.
+Relax in one of the four super-stylish cottages, all of which have been individually designed.
 We stayed in the Woodshed – a romantic hideaway for two with wood-panelled walls and tasteful dog-themed decor.
 The accommodation is all one on level so there are no stairs to worry about, and the quirky decorative touches are great.
 I particularly loved the dog crockery and puppy prints, not to mention the kitchen clock with a wagging tail.

 The first thing you see when you enter the cottage is the hi-spec handmade kitchen.
 It’s incredibly well-equipped and even comes with a washing machine – handy for those longer stays.
 The cosy lounge invites you to sit down and relax with one of the local magazines provided.
 Alternatively, you could spend hours poring over the information pack put together by the owners, which is one of the most comprehensive I’ve come across.
 There’s even a special dog-friendly section at the back.

 In the mornings, it’s great to admire the river views from the comfort of your bed then clean up in the stylish en-suite shower room, which has a sweet-smelling range of citrus toiletries created especially for Letheringham Water Mill.
 If the weather is good, you can also make the most of the patio area outside.
 Access the deck via double doors from the bedroom or the kitchen area.